dakota-kallas/Mini-C-Interpreter/README.md

 The `Interpreter.meaning( Program p )` function accepts a single valid program object and returns the resulting state.
 The meaning of a program is given by the state that it produces.

+### **How to Run:**
+Navigate to the directory containing the clite package in the command line.
+To compile the meaing function, type: `javac ./clite/interpreter/Interpreter.java`.
+Once compiled, to test it type: `java ./clite/interpreter/Interpreter.java test1.c`.
+The test file name can be changed.

 # **Mini-C Language:**
 Mini-C is an imperative language that supports only the boolean and int data types along with basic arithmetic, logic, and relational operators.
 There are no function calls, arrays, strings, or complex data types.